nham/wabbo_old_old/notes/linalg.md

+# Linear algebra

+Please don't read these awful notes.
+Go get a real linear algebra book.
+I'm a fan of Hoffman and Kunze, as you can probably tell.

-# Systems of linear equations
+## Systems of linear equations

 $\mathbb{P}$ denotes the set of all positive integers.
 If $m \in \mathbb{P}$, $[m]$ is defined to be the set $\{1, ..., m\}$ of the first m positive integers.
 A *field* is a non-trivial commutative ring with non-zero elements all having multiplicative inverses.